agnivaInd/CGD_IITG/README.md

 Folder Multiple_Linear_Wave_Equation deals with the solution of multiple linear wave equations (m x m system of equations) and their solution using the Upwind scheme.
 The initial conditions are Riemann ICs.
 Cells are equi-sized.
 FVM used.

+Folder Exact_Godunov_Solver_Burgers_Equation deals with the solution of the Burgers equation, using the exact solution of the Riemann problem through the Godunov scheme.
+Cells are equi-sized.
+FVM used